sveltejs/svelte/sites/svelte-5-preview/src/routes/docs/content/01-api/02-runes.md

 The `$effect.root` rune is an advanced feature that creates a non-tracked scope that doesn't auto-cleanup.
 This is useful for nested effects that you want to manually control.
 This rune also allows for creation of effects outside of the component initialisation phase.

-> `$effect.root` can only be used in variable declaration initializer, this is to ensure the return signature (the cleanup function) is always used.

 ```svelte
 <script>
 	let count = $state(0);